MoonCactus/totp_cgi/README.md

 You can configure the script either with a local file named `secrets/totp_cgi.conf` or with a system-wide `/etc/totp_cgi.conf`.
 The following key/value pairs are handled (but remove remarks):

-  * WHITELISTER=           # white-listing administrative tool, to be set.
+  * ALLOWTOOL=             # white-listing administrative tool, to be set.
 Default does nothing.
   * HTTPS_ONLY=y           # 'y' forbids running without HTTPS
   * USERNAME=              # default username (eg 'guest')
   * REVEALTIMEOUT=300      # expriring delay for revealing codes (5 minutes).
 Zero to disable.